 Why is there such a huge difference in potency between retinol and retinal?
 The potency difference all comes down to the enzymes.

+Remember that retinol is converted to retinal?
+Then retinal undergoes conversion to retinoic acid?
 The key here is that not all enzymatic conversions are equal.
 Some are very slow and inefficient, like facetiming over a sketchy cell-phone connection where the video gets cut off every few seconds.

 Conversion from retinol to retinal is like that.
 It's inefficient and results in a very low yield.
 It's what scientists call "rate limiting."
 This is the reason that retinol is ten to twenty times less potent than retinal and retinoic acid (Kang et al. 1995, Sorg et al. 2006).